OpticsBench/laser-cut-optics-bench/README.md

 * Read dxf into libreCAD 2D CAD tool
 * Save as new name such as adding mm to filename
 * Read new file into inkscape and change document properties to letter size
-* Select all and change document properties to mm.
+* Select all and move onto page then change document properties to mm.
 No resizing is required.
 * Verify any known dimension such as actual 6 mm which is 6.282 mm measured by inkscape.

 *It is my opinion that 0.282 mm is 0.01110236 inch and is an aceptable tolerance.